Product Menu

 Hudson Bay

-Foxe Basin contains mostly first-year ice with some young ice present along its western shoreline.
-Hudson Bay, James Bay and Southern Foxe Basin contain mostly first-year ice with areas of open water and low ice concentrations are forming along the eastern coast of Hudson Bay and James Bay.
-Hudson Strait contains mostly first-year ice with some young ice and bergy water along the northern shoreline.
-Lake Melville contains fast first-year ice.
+Hudson Bay, James Bay and Southern Foxe Basin contain mostly first-year ice.
+Hudson and James Bay have reduced ice pack concentrations, and many areas of open water forming.
+Hudson Strait contains mostly first-year ice and some young ice along the northern shoreline.
+Ungava Bay is primarily first-year ice.
+Lake Melville has a low concentration of first-year ice.

 Thumbnail image of Kara Sea Synopsis PNG